 A great example comes from Michael Dodd.
 He’s direct, you understand what he does, who he works for, and what solutions he can provide.

 Make your summary work for you.

-Don’t waste this space.
+Don’t waste the space of your LinkedIn Summary Section.
 Here’s your chance to grab attention and explain why people should do business with you.
 Make a convincing case.
 Here’s a great example from Sales Leadership Consultant, Jeffrey Buskey:

 Add pictures and video.